w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict software">

-See also the [Comments on Closed Functionality](#problematic-for-closed-audio-description-or-media-alternative-prerecorded).</div>
+For general guidance, see also the [comments on closed functionality](#comments-on-closed-functionality).
+For commentary on the individual success criterion, see [Success criteria problematic for closed functionality, Audio Description or Media Alternative (Prerecorded)](#problematic-for-closed-audio-description-or-media-alternative-prerecorded).</div>

 ##### captions-live